 On July 19, 2018, AMC entered into an employment agreement with Mr. Stuver, effective as of July 8, 2018.
 The employment agreement provides for an initial base salary of \$325,461, subject to annual review and adjustment, and Mr. Stuver's continued participation in the EVP Plan.
-Under the EVP Plan, Mr. Stuver is eligible to receive a maximum incentive opportunity equal to 80% of his annual base salary.
-In connection with Mr. Stuver's appointment as Senior Vice President - Chief Financial Officer, he received a grant of 4,060 PSUs under the 2016 LTIP, which vest in 2019 to the extent that the company has met the relevant performance goals.
+Effective January 6, 2019, Mr. Stuver's annual base salary was increased to \$450,000.
+Under the EVP Plan, Mr. Stuver is eligible to receive a maximum incentive opportunity equal to 100% of his annual base salary.
+In connection with Mr. Stuver's appointment as Senior Vice President - Chief Financial Officer, he received a grant of 4,060 PSUs under the 2016 LTIP, which were earned in 2019 to the extent that the company has met the relevant performance goals, subject to vesting based on Mr. Stuver remaining employed through the retention period, as discussed more fully in the section entitled "Compensation Discussion and Analysis-Elements of Compensation-Long-Term Incentive - 2016-2019 Long-Term Incentive Plan".
+See Long-Term Incentive section for more details on the performance period results.
 Mr. Stuver is also eligible to participate in the company's 401(k) plan, health and welfare plans, and other benefits on the same terms as all other employees; provided, that in the event that Mr. Stuver becomes eligible to receive benefits under the company's long term disability plan, the company shall supplement such benefits so that Mr. Stuver receives aggregate benefits under the long term disability plan and all other disability income sources of not less than 85% of Mr. Stuver's base salary at the time such disability commenced.